top of page

 Contains affiliate links - see my disclosure

-Honestly, there has been a lot of trial and error - two weeks rain pitched next to a flooding river was particularly tough - but those nights where we watched the sunset, toasted marshmallows over a fire, or heard owls whilst snuggling under covers, made it worthwhile.
+Honestly, there has been a lot of trial and error - two weeks rain pitched next to a flooding river was particularly tough - but those nights where we toasted marshmallows over a fire, or heard owls whilst snuggling under covers, made it all worthwhile.

 Camping with kids can seem daunting to the novice camper and even to seasoned campers it can be hard work.
 But we've had the benefit of camping as a couple, then a family of three, then four, then five, so it wasn't all at once for us, and we've learned quite a few things over the years.